ritikkr70/ritikkr70/README.md

 ## 🙋‍♂️ About Me

 🚀 **Full Stack Engineer** | Building scalable systems & smart AI agents
-💡   Passionate about clean code, fast shipping, and solving real-world problems
-📈 Turning ideas into impact, one commit at a time
+💡 &nbsp;Passionate about clean code, fast shipping, and solving real-world problems 📈 Turning ideas into impact, one commit at a time

 ---